 At the Egan home, Julie finds Missy chopping up catfish.
 Will we NEVER escape the pescatarian aesthetic?!
 Missy reveals that she found a note that she thought was David’s suicide note: ‘I WILL NEVER FORGET LAST SUMMER.’

-Meanwhile, the 4th of July Parade—the Fish Parade—kicks off.
+Meanwhile, the 4th of July Parade—the Fish of July Parade—kicks off.
 Helen sits on a float and then gets on stage for the Croaker Queen pageant.
 Barry watches from the balcony.

-Soon, Helen sees Barry get attacked by the Fisherman.
+Soon, Helen sees Barry get attacked by the Fisherman in the balcony.
 She screams, “BARRY!”

 …and no one does anything.
 Because fuck Barry.